MDoswell/2800-202310-BBY15/README.md

 	1. Sign up for a Qoddi account at 'qoddi.com' and create a new project.
 	2. In the Qoddi dashboard, create a new deployment.
 	3. Set up the deployment by adding the repository URL.
-	4. Configure the environmental variables on Qoddi (The same variables mentioned in step 4 of th elocal installation instructions).
+	4. Configure the environmental variables on Qoddi (The same variables mentioned in step 4 of the local installation instructions).
 	5. Deploy the application using the Qoddi platform.
 Qoddi will automatically build and deploy the web app.
 	6. Once the deployment is successful you can access the web app from the provided Qoddi deployment URL.